Braxton Hicks contractions: History

 Braxton Hicks contractions are named after John Braxton Hicks, the English physician who first wrote about them in Western medicine.
 In 1872, he investigated the later stages of pregnancy and noted that many pregnant women felt contractions without being near birth.
-He examined the prevalence of uterine contractions throughout pregnancy and determined that contractions that do not lead to labor are a normal part of pregnancy.
+He examined the prevalence of uterine contractions throughout pregnancy and determined that contractions that do not lead to labour are a normal part of pregnancy.